skellis46/slipbox/gestell and enframing.md

 _questions & thoughts:_

-- compare with thinking on the _[[body of the film]]_ where we can't see this _body_  but rather what it makes possible
+- compare with thinking on the [[body of the film]] where we can't see this _body_  but rather what it makes possible
-- excellent summary of enframing and the essence of technology by Daniel Lehewych at [daniellehewych.medium.com/martin-heidegger-and-the-social-dilemma-acd6daa6ec56](https://daniellehewych.medium.com/martin-heidegger-and-the-social-dilemma-acd6daa6ec56).
+- excellent summary of concepts of [[gestell and enframing]]) and the essence of technology by Daniel Lehewych at [daniellehewych.medium.com/martin-heidegger-and-the-social-dilemma-acd6daa6ec56](https://daniellehewych.medium.com/martin-heidegger-and-the-social-dilemma-acd6daa6ec56).

 ---